diejel/Ansible-Course-Notes/README.md

 prvileges using `-K`, using copy module `-m` and specify the `-a` argument "..."...

 `$ ansible all -b -K -m copy -a "src=tux dest=/etc/sudoers.d/tux"`

+- In vagrant scenario:

+The controller will create a 'tux' user, append it to the sudoers file locally and remotely in their client nodes.
+Remember that the controller must use node ssh-key file for authenticate and proceed with the operation

+`user@host $ ansible --private-key ubuntu.key -u vagrant -m copy -a "src=tux dest=/etc/sudoers.d/"`

+In the command above, the controller use the _tux_ file which contains the info which grants tux user passwordless privileges `("tux ALL=(root) NOPASSWD:ALL")`.

 ### Help on Modules ###
 List module with `ansible-doc -l` command.